NZA-Just-GIS/THOLCADS-Zoning/tables/README.md

     - *para* - nhoods = 836; cities = 26; these sheets provide only descriptive paragraphs.
     - *unique* - nhoods = 27; cities = 1; no other city has a format mathcing that of York, PA.
     - *none* - nhoods = 1,117; cities = 46; these maps have no accompanying area description sheets

+- `holc_json.GeoJSON` - GeoJSON file of the ADS variables pulled from the [DSL](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads).
+The commented out code to import this data can be found in script `01_load_holc_data.R`, but it is stored locally here in case the DSL makes any changes to the file on their end.
+This data was last loaded on September 24, 2021.

 - `numbers.csv` - crosswalk connecting numbers (**no**) to written-out numbers (**alpha_no**)